asood-life/baxter-sma/README.md

 <h3 id="usage">Usage</h3>
 <div>
-   After setting up the environment, import it into your workspace using the following python code
+   Upon installing and setting up the environment, import it into your workspace using the following python code
 </div>
 <br>